 Since the processing and packaging does not happen quietly, the brain is kept abreast of the situation, through digestive feedback.

 And, the brain, being a good leader…………… keeps the stomach, in the loop.

 The digestive banter

-And, it happily reminds the brain that to do a good job, they need TIME, so it would be prudent, to STOP EATING.
+As soon as fats, begin arriving in the duodenum, CCK gently reminds the brain, that to do a good job, the team needs TIME, so it would be prudent, to STOP EATING.

 This is the captain speaking

 Although, the little guts, might sneak in a bite or two more, but, it will be a bite or two less, than he had hoped for.